hanggrian/IIT-CS430/assignments/hw3.md

 ```
 # given functions
-size(x): number of internal nodes in the subtree rooted at x
+size(x): Number of internal nodes in the subtree rooted at x
 left(x): left size of node x
 right(x): right size of node x